Frankundfrei/wa-worker/README.md

-Nachgedacht für ein paar Sekunden

-Here’s a **drop‑in README section** that renders cleanly on GitHub Markdown (incl.
-Mermaid diagram).
-Copy–paste it as‑is into your `README.md`.

 ````markdown
 # n8n × WhatsApp Cloud API — Edge filtering with Cloudflare Workers
 Cut **~80 %** of webhook noise and keep your n8n run‑quota for *real* user messages.